Azure-Samples/app-service-mobile-dotnet-backend-quickstart/README.md

         throw new HttpResponseException(System.Net.HttpStatusCode.InternalServerError);
     }

-If the user has registered on multiple devices, each device will get a notification.
+When the user has registered on multiple devices, each device will get a notification.
+When registering for push notifications from an authenticated client, make sure that authentication is complete before attempting registration.

 ###Template push notification registration
 The original push notification tutorial used native registrations.
 This sample has been changed to use a template registration, which makes it easier to send push notifications to users on multiple clients from a single **send** method call.
 You can see in the above code that the **SendTemplateNotificationAsync()** method is called, which sends a notification to all platforms.